Pylons/stateof/stateof.rst

 - Not a "microframework".
 Has ~ 16 distribution dependencies.
   Microframework-like single-file apps possible though.

-- Somewhere in the middle; provides useful "rails".
+- Somewhere in the middle; provides useful "rails" but avoids "boxes".

 Paster Templates
 -----------------